 I am well awake.

-Beside me you sat and mindfully flirted with your iPhone
+Beside me you sat and mindfully flirted with your iPhone:

-A mistake?
-To assume a person changes this much?
+Can’t a person change this much?

 a familiar face

-perhaps a fan you have never met
+perhaps a fan you have never even met

 seen one of your performances, early or recent